smallblue2/Hako/docs/documentation/doc_generation/technical_spec/technical_spec.md

 All of our filesystem functions have an error out parameter, so we have to **allocate on the WebAssembly stack** (specifically four bytes for an integer) to pass into the WebAssembly call.

 An example of us using this stub is for our `remove` (unlink) call below, where we also pass a path.
-Note this would be analogous to the previously listed C implementation of `remove`, which you can see at [intercepting Emscripten](#Intercepting-Emscriptens-pThread).
+Note this would be analogous to the previously listed C implementation of `remove`, which you can see at [Intercepting Emscripten](#intercepting).

 ```javascript
   Filesystem.remove = (path) => {